Code-Institute-Submissions/workout-world/README.md

 * Underneath the memberships on the membership page there will be a picture where the student discound is presented so that the users that are students know they can get a discount on the memberships.
 * On the Class schedule page underneath the navbar there will be a heroimage with the main heading on it.
-* Underneath the hroimage on the class schedule page the schedule for the classes will be so the user can se when the classes take place.
+* Underneath the heroimage on the class schedule page the schedule for the classes will be so the user can se when the classes take place.
 * Underneath the schedule for the classes the instructors will be shortly presented so that the user can get to know the different instructurs a little.
 * On the contactpage under the navbar the different ways to contact the gym will be presented so that the user know the different ways they can contact the gym.
 * Underneath the diffrent ways to contact the gym there will be a contact form if the user wants to fill that out instead of using some of the other ways to contact the gym.